jordi-petit/lp-moogle-2018/README.md

 # Usefull information

-The following code snippet reads a page through its url and prints its title, text and all its links.
+The following code snippet reads a page through its URL and prints its title, text and all its links.
 Error handling has been ommitted.

 ```python